varda/varda/README.rst

 Documentation
 -------------

-Until a hosted version of the documentation is available it can be built directly from the sources in the ``doc`` directory.
+The `latest documentation <http://wiggelen.readthedocs.org/>`_ and API reference is hosted at Read The Docs, or can be built directly from the sources in the ``doc`` directory.

-This also includes installation instructions.
+This includes installation instructions and REST server API documentation.

 Copyright